Pia669/DnD-Bestiary-ontology/README.md

 Class Creature is the base class, containing subclasses for monster types.
 The monsters themselves are under the respective types.
 For example, monster DragonTurtle is of type Dragon, which is Creature.

 ### Classes Alignment, Size & Environment
 These classes are located on the same level as class Creature.
-We have defined relationships as triples `(Creature hasAlignment Alignment)`, `(Creature hasSize Size)`, and `(Creature livesIn Environment)`.
+We have defined relationships as triples `(Creature hasAlignment Alignment)`, `(Creature hasSize Size)`, `(Creature livesIn Environment)` and `(Humanoid hasClass DnDClass)`.
 For our example of DragonTurtle, We have following information: DragonTurtle has neutral alignment, is of size Gargantuan and lives in either Coastal or Underwater.

 ### Data properties Speed, Stats, HP & Armor
 Each monster has basic statistics, like speed (eg walking, swimming), stats (eg Char, Int), hitpoints and armor class.
 These are defined as data properties - they hold integer values rather than being a subclass.
 For our DragonTurtle, here's an example of the data we know: 341HP, Strength 25, swim speed 40ft.